deluair/RNAseq/CONTRIBUTING.md

 # Contributing

 We welcome contributions to this project.
-Please read our code of conduct, and the process for submitting pull requests to us.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

 ## Code of Conduct